-We cut out the middleman on a Tasmanian Seafood Seduction tour.
 The small boat chugs out of the harbour along the Derwent River to the D’Entrecasteaux Channel, separating Tasmania from Bruny Island.
 Freshly shucked oysters come thick and fast, followed by oysters poached in champagne on deck.
-Lee, our guide, scrambles into his wetsuit and dives off the boat.
+Lee, the guide, scrambles into his wetsuit and dives off the boat.
 Clambering up the ladder, his bag bursting with spiny sea urchins and abalone, lunch is a smorgasbord of sweet, saltwater-laced seafood: sustainable, hyper-local, seafloor-to-fork dining.
 It’s devilishly good.

 Hobart Tasmania hotels

-Take the glamorous new design hotel MACq 01 on Hobart’s harbour, which has architectural pizzazz and an imaginative concept: each of the 114 rooms is named after an extraordinary character in Tasmania’s colourful history (from Jørgen Jørgensen, king of Iceland turned Tasmanian convict, to Ma Dwyer, legendary landlady and madam of the local brothel) and guests can join complimentary door-to-door storytelling tours.
+The glamorous new design hotel MACq 01 on Hobart’s harbour has architectural pizzazz and an imaginative concept: each of the 114 rooms is named after an extraordinary character in Tasmania’s colourful history (from Jørgen Jørgensen, king of Iceland turned Tasmanian convict, to Ma Dwyer, legendary landlady and madam of the local brothel) and guests can join complimentary door-to-door storytelling tours.

 Henry Jones Art Hotel